Communication Sciences and Disorders - BA

 Students who earn a bachelor’s degree meet the coursework and observation requirements to be licensed as a speech-language pathology assistant (SLPA) in the state of Texas.
 A master’s degree is required for students who wish to become speech-language pathologists or to be certified by the American Speech-Language-Hearing Association (ASHA).

-Undergraduate students have the opportunity to observe videos of graduate students during diagnostic and intervention sessions at the Harry Jersig Speech-Language-Hearing Center – a service and training facility on campus.
+Undergraduate students have the opportunity to observe videos of diagnostic and intervention sessions.
 The center is dedicated to serving the needs of children and adults in the San Antonio area who are communicatively disabled.
 Students can also participate in the summer camps that are held at the Harry Jersig Center.

 - SA Youth Literacy